 UNS Energy is a subsidiary of Fortis, Inc., a leader in the North American regulated electric and gas utility industries.
 About 93 percent of Fortis’ assets are associated with the delivery of electricity and natural gas.
-Few electric subsidiaries own generating resources.
-Fortis’ transmission, distribution, and other energy assets represent 93 percent of its total assets, with the remaining 7 percent associated with generation primarily owned by UNS Energy subsidiaries.
+Few electric subsidiaries own generating resources, which account for about 7 percent of Fortis’ assets.
+These generating resources are primarily owned by UNS Energy subsidiaries.

 UNS Energy is the Tucson, Arizona-based parent company of Tucson Electric Power (TEP) and UniSource Energy Services (UniSource).
-TEP provides electric service to nearly 429,000 customers in Southern Arizona.
+TEP provides electric service to more than 430,000 customers in Southern Arizona.
 UniSource, through its operating subsidiary UNS Electric (UNSE), provides electric service to approximately 96,000 customers in Mohave and Santa Cruz counties.
-The company also delivers natural gas through another operating subsidiary, UNS Gas, to approximately 160,000 customers in northern and southern Arizona.
+The company also delivers natural gas through another operating subsidiary, UNS Gas, to more than 160,000 customers in northern and southern Arizona.

 Energy resource diversification and carbon emissions reductions are major components of UNS Energy’s sustainability strategy.
 The integrated resource plans (IRPs) for TEP and UNSE demonstrate how both companies are planning to build cleaner, more flexible resource portfolios.

 TEP Carbon Emissions Reduction & Resource Portfolio Diversification